Atavic/firefox-tweaks/README.md

 All addons listed are free and open source; are available and work correctly on Firefox for Android; and include links to their source code, their privacy policy, and their page on https://addons.mozilla.org.

 ## Addons
 A ⭐ means the addon collects no data whatsoever.
+All addons listed have earned a ⭐.

 ### ⭐ Decentraleyes
 The simplest of these addons to use.
 Simply install it and let it do its thing.
 When a website requests a resource from a content delivery network (CDN), instead of letting the request go through, Decentraleyes serves the webpage a local version.
 Doing this increases loading speed as well as reduces the possibility of tracking.